BRITE-REU/programming-workshops/source/workshops/05_Machine_learning/dataset.rst

 --------------------------------------------
 Data preparation
 --------------------------------------------
-The most important but neglected part of machine learning of data mining is preparing the data.
+The most important but neglected part of machine learning and data mining is preparing the data.
 If your data is invalid, no matter what skills you have, the results will be invalid.
 The goal of data preparation is to make sure the data is representative and correct.

-**1. Typos** are the most common error in the dataset.
-Most data are collected over time, manually input by operators.
+**1. Typos** are the most common error in data.
+Most datasets are collected over time, manually input by operators.
 For any nominal value you should check the levels in the data.
 For example for sex make sure you only have 2 levels (F/M or female/male).
 For numeric values draw boxplots and histograms.
-Make sure the data follows the expected distribution and estimates (mean and sd are same as expected).
+Make sure the data follows the expected distribution and estimates (mean and standard deviation are same as expected).
 If you have nominal features, make sure the numeric values for each are correctly spread out.
 For example if you have sex and age in your data, make sure the age distribution for female and male are comparable.

-**2. Missing data** is common in data.
+**2. Missing data** is common.
 Make sure they are presented in a correct format recognized by the tool and code you use.
-Some tools take NA or blanks as missing, some use ?.
+Some tools take NA or blanks as missing, some use "?".
 Make a table and see which data points are missing and how often.
 Try to understand why and if it is randomly missing or has a pattern?
 Decide how to handle them.
 Some methods accept missing values and some don't.
 Understand how missing values are interpreted.
 If you remove them have a good explanation of your criteria.
 Some might choose to replace missing data with nearby datapoints if possible.

 **3. Normalization** is an important step to make the samples and features comparable inside and in between datasets.
 Choose an appropriate normalization method and explain how it was done.
-The test has to be normalized in the same way but *independent* of the train data to avoid leaking train information into test.
+In case of classification, the test has to be normalized in the same way but *independent* of the train data to avoid leaking train information into test.

 Expression data is usually log2 transformed and then quantile normalized.
-RMA and frozen-RMA are versions of quantile normalization common or microarray datasets which handles outliers better. zscore is a basic normalization method but flattens the data (forces them into a normal) and range normalization keeps the distribution but is very sensitive to outliers.
-Centering numeric values around zero is a good practice for some models, for example age.
-It is a good practice to make features in the same range to be able to compare the weights.
-For example if you have a feature in the order of thousands and a feature in the order of 10, the weights might seem smaller for the former, while the weights cannot be directly compared.
-Note than normalizing can be applied on features (normalizing measurements over all samples) or on samples (correcting to batch effects).
+RMA and frozen-RMA are versions of quantile normalization common for microarray datasets which handle outliers better. zscore is a intuitive normalization method but flattens the data (forces them into a normal) and range normalization keeps the distribution but is very sensitive to outliers.
+Centering numeric values around zero is a good practice for some models.
+It is a good practice to make features in the same range to be able to compare the weights assigned to each fature by a model.
+For example if you have a feature in the order of thousands and a feature in the order of 10, the weights might seem smaller for the former, while the truth is the weights cannot be directly compared.
+Note than normalizing can be applied on features (normalizing measurements over all samples) or on samples (correcting for batch effects).

 **4. Feature selection and reduction** is used to chose relevant features.
 Note that the number of features should be significantly less than the sample size (M<<N).
 In general a model with less parameters is a better model and is less likely to overfit.
 Redundant features (usually very highly correlated features) should be removed for some models (any model doing determinant on the data matrix).
-Principle Component Analysis is a good practice to reduce the number of features while maintaining the variability in a linear space.
-Feature selection can be done based on variability (keeping highly variable features), fold changes (features which highest difference in mean between label classes such as deferentially expressed genes in gene expression data), or recursively by applying a classification model and applying the weights (choosing the features with highest importance for learning the model).
-Feature reduction can done based on correlation (removing highly correlated features) or invariability (features which have similar distributions between classes).
-Note that feature selection should be done only on the train data and not test.
+Principle Component Analysis is a good practice to reduce the number of features while maintaining the variability.
+Feature selection can be done based on variability (keeping highly variable features), fold changes (difference in mean between label classes such as deferentially expressed genes in gene expression data), or recursively by applying a classification model and applying the weights (choosing the features with highest importance).
+Feature reduction can be done based on correlation (removing highly correlated features) or invariability (features which have similar distributions between classes).
+Note that in case of classification feature selection should be done only on the train data and not test.

-After data preparation, you should be able to explain the data in terms of what features their are and what distributions they have.
+After data preparation, you should be able to explain the data in terms of what features there are and what distributions they follow.
 You should show your data is representative and balanced.
-You should handle missing data in a logical way.
+You should handle missing data in a rational way.
 You should have a well established method for choosing features.